 A Foley catheter is used to treat urine problems.

 A Foley catheter is a thin, sterile tube inserted into the bladder to drain urine.
 Because it can be left in place in the bladder for a period of time, it is also called an indwelling catheter.
 It is held in place with a balloon at the end, which is filled with sterile water to prevent the catheter from being removed from the bladder.
-The urine drains through the catheter tube into a bag and can then be taken from an outlet device to be drained.
-Laboratory tests can be conducted on the urine to look for infection, blood, muscle breakdown, crystals, electrolytes, and kidney function.
+The urine drains through the catheter tube into a bag, which is emptied when full.
 The procedure to insert a catheter is called catheterization.

 A Foley catheter is used with many disorders, procedures, or problems such as these: